archivesspace/tech-docs/architecture/background_jobs.md

 It is possible to define additional job runners from a plugin.
 (See below for more information about plugins.)

-A job runner class must subclass `JobRunner`, reigister to run one or more job types, and implement a `#run` method for jobs that it handles.
+A job runner class must subclass `JobRunner`, register to run one or more job types, and implement a `#run` method for jobs that it handles.

 When a job runner registers for a job type, it can set some options: